 | Suitable Investment Horizon | Medium to Long term | Long term | Short to Medium term |

-In conclusion, a lump sum investment can be a powerful tool for long-term wealth creation when used wisely.
-Ensure it aligns with your goals and liquidity needs to maximise your financial return.
+In conclusion, a lump sum investment can create long-term wealth by ensuring it aligns with your goals and liquidity needs during the investment tenure to maximise your financial return.